godotengine/godot-docs/tutorials/vector_math.rst

     var s = a.x*b.x + a.y*b.y + a.z*b.z

-I know, it's totally meaningless! you can even do it with a built-in
+I know, it's totally meaningless!
+You can even do it with a built-in
 function:

 ::